CDRT/docs/cv/commercial_vantage.md

 By default, the System Update feature of Commercial Vantage automatically installs the following updates on a weekly schedule:

-- All &quot;Critical&quot; updates (BIOS, firmware, drivers, and software)
+- All "Critical" updates (BIOS, firmware, drivers, and software)
-- All &quot;Recommended&quot; driver updates (not BIOS, firmware, or software)
+- All "Recommended" driver updates (not BIOS, firmware, or software)

 These automatic updates can be disabled in **Computer Configuration -> Administrative Templates -> Commercial Vantage -> Device -> System Update -> Auto Update**.
 Or, you can use the **VantageDisableAutomaticSystemUpdates.reg** file which is included in the deployment packagee.